Our classroom rules are for everybody who enters the classroom, this includes children, parents and teachers:

 - we say ‘thank you’ and ‘please’ when asking for, or receiving, something.

-We recommend that any concerns, complaints or remarks, will be discussed with the child’s teacher outside of the classroom and not in front of the children.
+We recommend that any concerns, complaints or remarks, will be discussed with the child’s group team leader outside of the classroom and not in front of the children.

 Teacher’s approach to maintain classroom discipline